dico-api/dico/README.md

 # dico
+**This project is still in development, therefore I won't accept any PRs or Issues in this point.**

-Yet another Discord API wrapper for Python.
+Yet another Discord API wrapper for Python, aimed to follow Discord API format as much as possible but also simple to use.

 ## Features
 soon™